Traditional Dress for Women in Meghalaya

 The element of the tradition is much alive in the costume of the Khasi women.
 It entails a Jainsen, concealing till the ankles, which is topped off by a blouse.
-Above these garments, she ties the edges of tap-moh khlieh, a cotton shawl, round her neck or pins at the shoulders, to serve somewhat like an apron.
-During occasions, Ka Jainsem Dhara, a long piece of Assam Muga silk, is added to this attire, so as to assume a radiant appearance.
-But the base-material for these costumes is mill-manufactured, as the Kashis are not so much attached with weaving today.
+Above these garments, women tie the edges of “tap-moh khlieh”, a cotton shawl, round her neck or pins at the shoulders, to serve somewhat like an apron.
+During occasions, “Ka Jainsem Dhara”, a long piece of Assam Muga silk, is added to this attire, to assume a radiant appearance.
+But the base-material for these costumes is mill-manufactured, as the Kashis is not so much attached with weaving today.

-Another strip of woollen cloth called Jainkup is used by the senior women.
+Another strip of woolen cloth called Jainkup is used by senior women.
 Jainkup is not so much in vogue among the younger generation.
-Khasi women, have the affordability to deck themselves in ornaments of pure gold and silver, made by local jewellery-smiths.
+Khasi women have the affordability to deck themselves in ornaments of pure gold and silver, made by local jewelry-smiths.
 The costume of the Jaintia women in Meghalaya is a little different from the other groups.

-Dressing without the embellishments of ornaments, is lustreless for Jaintia women.
+Dressing without the embellishments of ornaments is lustreless for Jaintia women.
 They adorn themselves with earrings and other ornaments of gold and silver.
-It is a custom to dress in head ornaments, like, a silver circlet worn round the head as a forehead -decoration.
-Both the Khasis and the Jayantis, flaunt themselves in a pure gold pendant kown as Kynjri Ksiar.
+It is a custom to dress in head ornaments, like, a silver circlet worn around the head as a forehead -decoration.
+Both the Khasis and the Jayantis, flaunt themselves in a pure gold pendant known as “Kynjri Ksiar”.

-, completed by a jacket and headgear or turban.
-However, in the recent times, men display themselves in traditional garments only on social festivals and ceremonies, to keep the flame of tradition, glowing.
+The Garo men put in a loincloth as a traditional dress.
+The traditional costume of the Khasi man in Meghalaya is unstitched lower apparel, akin to Dhoti, completed by a jacket and headgear or turban.
+However, in recent times, men display themselves in traditional garments only on social festivals and ceremonies, to keep the flame of tradition, glowing.
 The costume of the male members of the Jaintia tribe bears similarities with that of the Khasi men.

 Western concept of dressing has entered the realms of costume-design in Meghalaya.
-However, the elegance and grace inherent to the ethnic costumes of this state complements the scenic beauty of the picturesque landscape of Meghalaya.
+However, the elegance and grace inherent to the ethnic costumes of this state complement the scenic beauty of the picturesque landscape of Meghalaya.